bquast/rddtools-article/README.md

 discuss `rdd_data()` function we can transform a `data.frame` to an object of class `rdd_data`, which inherits from `data.frame`.

-Here we can the data from the Initiative Nationale du Development Humaine (INDH), a development project in Morocco.
+Here we can the data from the Initiative Nationale pour le Développement Humain (INDH), a development project in Morocco.
 The data is included with the package under the name `indh`.

     ## [1] "indh"